 As a wine writer, 2020 took on a different significance in terms of wine tasting.
 You might say enjoying a bottle of wine brought us to a happier place.
-The virtual wine tasting was the norm and still will be in 2021.
+Virtual wine tasting was the norm and still will be in 2021.
 Wine get-togethers with friends are now virtual.
-Looking back at the wine I sip throughout the year, here is my list of best wine 2020.
+Looking back at the wine I sip throughout the year, here is my list of the best wine in 2020.

 There is no particular order to my best wine 2020 list, but I have divided them into categories.
 I wrote about each of these wines after sampling or visiting the individual wineries in a few cases.

 Travaglini Gattinara Nebolè 2013: I was intrigued by tasting a sparkling wine created from Nebbiolo.
 The Nebbiolo grape clusters vinify into white wine before the second fermentation in the bottle.
 Utilizing the classical method for producing sparkling wine, I found a fun, bright, sparkling wine with citrus notes.

 Halleck Vineyard 2019 Calandrelli Dry Gewürztraminer, Russian River Valley: Discover a remarkably dry Gewürztraminer accented with floral aromas and notes of ripe fruits.
 On the palate, the wine delivered flavors of honeysuckle and ginger spices.

 Anchor Valley 2019 Pinot Gris: Typically, Pinot Gris is linear wine.
 It lacks depth, but in this case, the wine exhibited layers and complexity for this variety.
 Find a bright wine with minerality and flavors of grapefruit and stone fruit.
 With floral aromas, the wine delivers a sweetness on the back end.